stashed/docs/docs/guides/latest/default-backup/pvc.md

 ## Prepare PVC

 At first, let's prepare our desired PVC.
 Here, we are going to create a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) that will use an NFS server as storage.
 Then, we will create a PVC that will bind with the PV.
-Then, we will mount this PVC in two different pods.
-Each pod will generate a sample file into the PVC.
+Then, we will mount this PVC into a pod.
+This pod will generate a sample file into the PVC.

 **Create PersistentVolume:**

 We have deployed an NFS server in `storage` namespace and it is accessible through a Service named `nfs-service`.
 Now, we are going to create a PV that uses the NFS server as storage.